pavetheway91/tarbsd/README.md

 * Random reads across various places in /usr might be slightly slow due to obvious reason.
 Depending on applications, this might or might not be noticeable.
 Usually however, services are started at boot and that's it, so I guess this doesn't matter much for most.
 There are some tunables in tar, which might help, but I haven't researched them extremely closely yet.

 ## Contributing ##
-There are some questions in the source code.
-One way to contribute is by giving input on them.

-For development, you'll need [Composer](https://www.freshports.org/devel/php-composer/) to install PHP dependencies.
 There's a compiler in the stubs directory.
 It spits out the executable, which is a [phar archive](https://www.php.net/manual/en/intro.phar.php).
 During development, you can just require vendor/autoload.php, create TarBSD\App and run that, but do at least occasional testing with a phar app too.

 If you're not familiar with Symfony components, [here's the docs](https://symfony.com/doc/current/index.html).
 Relevant parts here are console, process, filesystem and finder.